Tanner-Eischen/DissertAI/sapling_INTEGRATION.md

 ## Dependencies

-- `harper.js`: ^0.44.0 - Core Harper grammar checker
+- Sapling API integration - Cloud-based grammar checking service
 - `@tiptap/react`: Editor framework for highlighting
 - `@tiptap/extension-highlight`: Text highlighting extension

 ## License

-Harper is licensed under the Apache License 2.0.
-See the [Harper repository](https://github.com/elijah-potter/harper) for more details.
+This integration uses the Sapling API service.
+See the [Sapling website](https://sapling.ai) for more details about their grammar checking service.